spacemit-com/docs/en/graphics/AMD_graphics_card_adaptation_reference.md

      if ((rdev->flags & RADEON_IS_PCI) &&
 ```

-Set `dma_bits` during driver initialization.
-The original code sets `dma_bits = 40`, indicating that the GPU can access up to 1TB of memory.
-Based on actual requirements, it was changed to `dma_bits = 32`, limiting the memory range to 4GB.
-Reducing the DMA bit width from 40 bits to 32 bits enhances stability.
+- During driver initialization, the original code defaults to `dma_bits = 40`, meaning the GPU can access up to **1TB** of memory space (40-bit addressing).
+- For adaptation on the K1 platform, the value is changed to `dma_bits = 32` to improve stability, limiting the accessible range to within **4GB** (32-bit addressing).

+This modification improves compatibility and stability when loading the Radeon driver on the K1 platform.
+It is recommended to closely monitor related address access behavior during debugging.

+> **Note:**
-For other AMD graphics cards, if the GPU itself does not need to access very large physical memory spaces, you can adjust `dma_bits` accordingly to ensure the device operates correctly.
+For other AMD GPUs, if the GPU itself does not require accessing a large physical memory space, the `dma_bits` value can be adjusted accordingly to ensure proper device operation.

-### 2.5 MSI Interrupt Adaptation
+### MSI Interrupt Adaptation

+On the K1 platform, some older AMD GPU architectures (especially **GCN1 and earlier**) may experience issues where **MSI (Message Signaled Interrupts)** fail to trigger interrupts correctly.
+To ensure system stability, MSI can be disabled in the driver, reverting to the traditional legacy interrupt method.

 ```c
 diff --git a/drivers/gpu/drm/radeon/radeon_irq_kms.c b/drivers/gpu/drm/radeon/radeon_irq_kms.c